garronej/my_dummy_npm_and_deno_module/README.md

 On top of that this module can now be used as a dependency in other modules that uses ``denoify``.

-If you want to avoid tracking the `deno_dist/` directory and automates the publishing process checkout [denoify_ci](https://github.com/garronej/denoify_ci)
+If you want to avoid tracking the `deno_dist/` directory and automates the publishing process checkout [tsafe](https://github.com/garronej/tsafe) CI setup.